allegro/bigflow/README.md

-# BiggerQuery &mdash; The Python framework for the BigQuery
+# BiggerQuery &mdash; The Python framework for BigQuery

 Tired of the limiting BigQuery console?
-Open your Jupyter notebook and start working with the BigQuery using Python!
+Open your Jupyter notebook and start working with BigQuery using Python!

 BiggerQuery lets you:
-* Work with the BigQuery using a Python code.
+* Work with BigQuery using Python code.
 * Create a workflow that you can automatically convert to an Airflow DAG.
 * Implement a configurable environment for your workflows.
 * Organize your data processing.